ryan-mcclue/unsw/anat2521/week8-the-genus-homo.md

 Much more carnivorous diet (smaller large intestine, larger small intestine, i.e. small gut as meat easier to digest), migratory, lowly dense populations
 Leisure time as meat highly nutritous
 Reason for venturing, to capture more animals and obtain more meat
-* Possible difference to erectus 1.8-1.0mya: Homo ergaster (in Asia) Ergaster seems to have more extended and lower cranial vault
+* Possible difference to erectus 1.8-1.0mya: Homo ergaster (in Africa) Ergaster seems to have more extended and lower cranial vault
 * (-18,000) Homo Floresiensis (Flores, Indonesia).
 Hobbit.
 Insular dwarfism (small island with limited resources and no predators)